RustCrypto/hashes/README.md

 Collection of [cryptographic hash functions][1] written in pure Rust.

-All algorithms reside in the separate crates and implemented using traits from [`digest`] crate.
+All algorithms reside in separate crates and are implemented using traits from [`digest`] crate.
 Additionally all crates do not require the standard library (i.e. `no_std` capable) and can be easily used for bare-metal or WebAssembly programming.

 ## Supported Algorithms